 This discovery was the beginning of modern transplantation immunology, an extensive history of which has been written by Brent,17 one of its principal architects.
-Each celland organ-defined branch of transplantation also has had its historians, who have described the stages through which specific kinds of procedures moved to the bedside from experimental laboratories, or in some cases directly.
-The culminating clinical events can be capsulized with a list of the first successful allotransplantation, in humans, of the kidney,18 liver,19 heart,^{20,21} lung,22 pancreas,23 intestine,24 multiple abdominal viscera,25 and bone marrow.^{26-29}
+Each celland organ-defined branch of transplantation also has had its historians, who have described the stages through which specific kinds of procedures moved to the bedside from experimental laboratories or in some cases directly.
+The culminating clinical events can be capsulized with a list of the first successful allotransplantation, in humans, of the kidney,18 liver,19 heart,^{20,21} lung,22 pancreas,23 intestine,24 multiple abdominal viscera,25 and bone marrow.26-29

 Although such milestones and dozens of lesser ones are important, the emphasis in this account is on developments that were applicable to all varieties of allografts and responsible for major transitions in transplantation ideology.
 It will become apparent as the layers of history are peeled away that there were only two seminal turning points in the evolution of clinical transplantation.
 One was the induction of chimerism-associated neonatal tolerance by Billingham, Brent, and Medawar in 1953.
-The second was the demonstration in 1962-1963 that organ allografts could self-induce tolerance with the aid of immunosuppression.30 All subsequent developments in organ transplantation depended on exploitation of this principle, using variations of the drug strategy that had made its discovery possible.
-Ironically, the downside of the resulting revolution in organ transplantation was the early in-
+The second was the demonstration in 1962--1963 that organ allografts could self-induce tolerance with the aid of immunosuppression.30 All subsequent developments in organ transplantation depended on exploitation of this principle, using variations of the drug strategy that had made its discovery possible.
+Ironically, the downside of the resulting revolution in organ transplantation was the early introduction of a conceptual error that distorted the maturation of transplantation immunology and adversely affected the orderly development of general immunology.

-FIGURE 61.1.
+FIGURE 79.1.
 The chimerism in freemartin (fraternal twins) described by Owen.11 Cross-tolerance to formed blood elements followed intrauterine circulatory exchange in dizygotic twins.
-Mutual tolerance to skin grafts was later proved by Anderson with Medawar et al.12 (From Starzl TE, Butz GW Jr. Surgical physiology of the transplantation of tissues and organs.
-By permission of Surg Clin North Am 1962;42:55-67.)
+Mutual tolerance to skin grafts was later proved by Anderson with Medawar et al.12 (From Starzl and Butz,146 by permission of Surgical Clinics of North America.)